 Emerald Pools Trail

-Another option for an easier, family-friendly hike is the Emerald Pools Trail that begins near Zion Lodge.
+Another option for an easier, family-friendly hike is the Emerald Pools Trail which begins near Zion Lodge.
 This two-mile hike takes you alongside a stream and cliffs that form a few green-coloured pools, hence the name Emerald Pools Trail.

 This hike is a step up in difficulty from the Riverside Walk, as it does require some elevation gain up the cliffs, but overall it is a very manageable hike for all levels of fitness.
 Just be aware that this hike is extremely popular and gets very crowded toward the middle of the day!